dariusmark-tech/Evaluate-a-Manufacturing-Process/README.md

 | Subquery + `WHERE window_size = 5` | Filter out rows with < 5 observations |
 | `NOT BETWEEN` | Boolean alert flag |

----

-## How to Run

-1. Load your data into a SQL environment (PostgreSQL, DataCamp Workspace, etc.)
-2. Ensure the `manufacturing_parts` table exists and is populated
-3. Run the query above
-4. The result is saved as the `alerts` DataFrame

----

 ## Project Structure

 ```